 As we have seen through recent events in California, wildfires can represent a serious risk to the electric grid and surrounding areas.
-AEP has evaluated and will continue to evaluate as part of its ongoing enterprise risk management function the risk of wildfires to its system.
-To the extent that significant risks are identified, the company will appropriately assess and mitigate these risks as it does other enterprise level risks.
-In addition, the Edison Electric Institute (EEI) has launched a new CEO-led task force to address the growing threat of wildfires to the power sector, and AEP is participating in this ongoing effort.
+AEP has evaluated this risk, and while our exposure is significantly lower given the location of our service territory, we will continue to monitor it as part of our ongoing risk management process.
+In addition, AEP is participating in the new CEO-led task force launched by the Edison Electric Institute (EEI) to address the growing threat of wildfires to the power sector.

 AEP believes that strong data security and privacy protections, utilizing technology and internal policies and practices, are vital for effective and trusted interactions.
 To accomplish our objective, AEP is enhancing the protection of high-value data through improved data inventory practices, security protocols, data lifecycle management and leadership accountability.
 This aligns with AEP’s multi-year Personally Identifiable Information (PII) protection program that lays the foundation for this new initiative.

 AEP continues to drive down the volume of PII storage repositories, achieving a reduction of 9% in 2019.
 In mid-2019, AEP completed a two-year project to deploy a Personal Data Portal to better protect the PII of incoming contractors.
 By the end of 2019, the Portal protected over 16,500 individual pieces of PII during electronic transit and significantly reduced the risk of unauthorized access, inappropriate use and accidental data loss.